SleepNotF0und/HTTP-OK/README.md

 * pyfiglet

 # Note
-* This tool tasted on Windows only
+* Tasted on Windows only
 * At this time It Supports Hosts only as an input in a file

 # Next Update